-If you are a system admin and work with Windows 10 Hyper-V virtual machine, you may want to know how to add a network adapter to Windows 10 Hyper-V virtual machine.
+If you are a system admin and work with Microsoft Hyper-V virtual machine, you may want to know how to add a network adapter to Windows 10 Hyper-V virtual machine.

 The latest version of Windows Hyper-2016 added the functionality that allows you to add or remove virtual network adapters to/from running virtual machines.